mgechev/angularjs-style-guide/README.md

 #Directives

 * Name the directives with lowerCamelCase
 * Use `scope` instead of `$scope` in your link function.
-In the compile, post/pre link functions you have defined parameters, you won't be able to change them using DI.
+In the compile, post/pre link functions you have already defined arguments which will be passed when the function is invoked, you won't be able to change them using DI.
+This style is also used in AngularJS's source code.
 * Use custom prefixes for your directives to prevent name collisions with third-party libraries.
 * Do not use `ng` prefix, nor `ui` prefix they are reserved for AngularJS and AngularJS UI usage.
 * The DOM manipulations must be made only thrugh directives.